devilry/devilry-django/not_for_deploy/docs/sysadmin/compressed_archive_setup.rst

 Add the following to ``~/devilrydeploy/devilry_settings.py``::

     #: The directory where compressed archives are stored.
 Archives are compressed when examiners or students
     #: downloads files from an assignment or a feedbackset.
+Directory is relative
+    #: to the root directory of the storage backend configured in ``DELIVERY_TEMPORARY_STORAGE_BACKEND``.
-    DEVILRY_COMPRESSED_ARCHIVES_DIRECTORY = '/path/to/directory/for/compressedarchives/'
+    DEVILRY_COMPRESSED_ARCHIVES_DIRECTORY = 'compressed_archives'

 ****************************